esmpac/Machine-Learning-Fundamentals-Linear-Regression-with-Gradient-Descent-in-PyTorch/README.md

-This project implements a full analysis pipeline for a simple linear regression model trained with PyTorch and Stochastic Gradient Descent (SGD).
+This project implements a full analysis pipeline for a simple linear regression model trained using PyTorch and Stochastic Gradient Descent (SGD).

 The goal is to recover the parameters of a linear system from noisy synthetic data through a complete workflow including data generation, model definition, training, and evaluation.

-The analysis follows a standard machine learning procedure and studies how gradient-based optimization can learn the underlying relation:
+The analysis studies how gradient-based optimization can learn the underlying relation:

 \[
-y = 3x + 2 + \epsilon
+y = 3x + 2 + \epsilon, \quad \epsilon \sim \mathcal{N}(0, \sigma^2)
 \]

-where \( \epsilon \sim \mathcal{N}(0, \sigma^2) \) represents Gaussian noise.

 ---